cse110-sp24-group6/cse110-sp24-group6/admin/team.md

 ### Michelle Ho
 - [**GitHub Page**](https://mho04.github.io/cse-110/)
 - **Email:** mth003@ucsd.edu
+- Hi!
+I'm Michelle and I am a CS major from Muir college!

 ---
 *Feel free to reach out to any team member for collaboration or questions related to our projects.*